Fire and rescue services

 More information:

 Every country or territory decides who can enter or leave through its borders.
-For specific information about the evidence you'll need to enter a foreign destination, including COVID-19 vaccinations and tests, check with the nearest embassy, consulate or immigration department of the destination you're entering.
+For specific information about the evidence you'll need to enter a foreign destination, check with the nearest embassy, consulate or immigration department of the destination you're entering.

 You need a visa to visit Jordan.

-If you're a tourist, you can get a single-entry visa that's valid for 30 days.
-You can get these on arrival at airports.
-They're also available at the Sheikh Hussein or North Border crossing at the border between Jordan and Israel.
+You can get a single-entry visa valid for 30 days when you arrive at airports.
+These visas are also available at the border crossings between Jordan and Israel.

 You need to arrange a visa in advance if: